TheKhanj/nvim/README.md

 For LSP support I use [coc](https://github.com/neoclide/coc.nvim) plugin.
 It should be noted that for it to work properly **nodejs** and **yarn** package manager should be installed on your system.
-You can install install them by [nvm](git@github.com:nvm-sh/nvm.git) or [volta](https://docs.volta.sh/guide/).
+You can install them by [nvm](git@github.com:nvm-sh/nvm.git) or [volta](https://docs.volta.sh/guide/).
 I prefer volta personally cause it's written in Rust and is much snappier.